abdulghaffaransari/Sales-Conversion-Prediction-for-Migrando/README.md

-# Sales-Conversion-Prediction-for-Migrando
-Predicts sales conversion probabilities for Migrando's settlement permit and naturalization services using machine learning techniques, facilitating efficient allocation of resources and strategic decision-making.

 # Sales Conversion Prediction for Migrando

 This project focuses on predicting sales conversion probabilities for Migrando's settlement permit and naturalization services using machine learning techniques.
 Migrando provides two products: settlement permit and naturalization, handling the implementation and bureaucratic efforts for the application post-purchase.
 The dataset comprises demographic information, past interactions, and outcomes.